American Indian Film Festival 41

 Director: rachel talalay, on the farm

 For 25 years, Rachel has been an inspiration and a guiding light for women filmmakers, producing, teaching, being an activist, a feminist and, most notably, a director.
-She has created history, becoming the 7th woman to direct Doctor Who in the show’s 52 year history (shooting the critically acclaimed and fan-favorite two-part finale of series 8.
-Currently, she is back in the UK directing the acclaimed Sherlock, starring Benedict Cumberbatch and Martin Freeman, airing early 2017); and she is still the only woman to helm a film in any major slasher movie franchise with the sixth film of the Nightmare on Elm Street series, Freddy’s Dead: The Final Nightmare.
+She has created history: she is the 7th woman to direct Doctor Who in the show’s 52 year history (shooting the critically acclaimed and fan-favorite two-part finale of series 8); she is the first woman to direct an episode of the BBC hit series Sherlock (starring Benedict Cumberbatch and Martin Freeman, airing early 2017); and she is still the only woman to helm a film in any major slasher movie franchise with the sixth film of the Nightmare on Elm Street series, Freddy’s Dead: The Final Nightmare.

 Director: Wiebke von Carolsfeld, the saver